-The National Park Service is recruiting volunteers to assist in staffing its visitor center at Grandview, near Beckley, West Virginia, this summer in the New River Gorge National River, according to National Park Service officials.
+The National Park Service is recruiting volunteers to assist in staffing its visitor center at Grandview, near Beckley, West Virginia, this summer in the New River Gorge National Park and Preserve, according to National Park Service officials.

 The center is open daily in summer from noon until 5 p.m., and ideal volunteers will able to commit to full shifts on multiple days weekly June through August, though arrangements may be made for interested individuals that are willing to commit to fewer hours.